andrew-plowright/ForestTools/README.md

 [![Build
 Status](https://travis-ci.org/andrew-plowright/ForestTools.svg?branch=master)](https://travis-ci.org/andrew-plowright/ForestTools)

 The Forest Tools R package offers functions to analyze remotely sensed forest data.

 ## Detect and segment trees

-Individual trees can be detected and delineated using the combination of a **variable window filter** algorithm (`vwf`) and **marker-controlled segmentation** (`mcws`), both of which are applied to a rasterized **canopy height model (CHM)**.
+Individual trees can be detected and delineated using the combination of the **variable window filter**  (`vwf`) and **marker-controlled segmentation** (`mcws`) algorithms, both of which are applied to a rasterized **canopy height model (CHM)**.
 CHMs are typically derived from aerial LiDAR or photogrammetric point clouds.

 ## Compute textural metrics

+Grey-Level Co-Occurrence Matrices (GLCMs) and their associated statistics can be computed for individual trees using a single-band image and a segment raster (produced using `mcws`).
+The underlying code for these statistics was initially developed in the [radiomics](https://github.com/cran/radiomics) library by Joel Carlson, but it is no longer maintained so the code is used here with permission from the original author.

+## Summarize forest information

-Currently, tools to detect dominant treetops (`vwf`) and outline tree crowns (`mcws`) have been implemented, both of which are applied to a rasterized **canopy height model (CHM)**, which is generally derived from LiDAR or photogrammetric point clouds.
-A function to summarize the height and count of treetops within user-defined geographical areas is also available (`sp_summarise`).
+A summary of the height and count of treetops within user-defined geographical areas can be created using `sp_summarise`.